soffes/usecontra.st/README.md

 ## Running locally

 1. Install Xcode 11
-2. Run `swift package generate-xcodeproj`
-3. Open ContrastWeb.xcodeproj
+3. Open the `ContrastWeb` directory in Xcode with File > Open
-4. Select `ContrastWeb` from the dropdown in the top left (not `ContrastWeb-Package`)
+4. Select `ContrastWeb` from the dropdown in the top left after all of the packages finish loading
 5. Click ▶️

 Now the site is running at [localhost:8080](http://localhost:8080)